jobial-io/scase-lambda-example/README.md

 sbt "runMain io.jobial.scase.example.greeting.lambda.GreetingLambdaClient"
 ```

-You can also call the function on the AWS Dashboard.
+You can also call the function on the AWS Dashboard or using any other client.